agboom/sbt-steps/README.md

 [info]       +-skipped: root / publish / skip is set to true
 ```

-> [!NOTE]
+> [!WARNING]
-> Command steps cannot be skipped with `skip := true`, so use project filters instead.
-> Read further for more information.
+> To skip a command step it's better to use [project
+> filters](#set-project-filters-on-a-step).
+The `skip := true` setting may work if the
+> command refers to a task, but this behavior is untested in sbt-steps.

 ### Set project filters on a step

 Project filters allow you to declare a (shared) step, but only run it for a specific
 subproject.
 Use the `forProject` combinator to achieve this.
 The default is `ThisProject`.
-Project filters are especially useful for command steps.
-For example, the following steps
+Project filters are especially useful for command steps, as they complement the `skip :=
-will run the `coverageOn` and `coverageOff` command for the root project only.
+true` feature.
+For example, the following steps will run the `coverageOn` and
+`coverageOff` command for the root project only.

 ```sbt
 ThisBuild / ci / steps := Seq(